box/box-python-sdk/migration-guide.md

 #### Get Authorization URL

-To get authorization url in the new SDK, you need to first create the `BoxOAuth` class (previously `OAuth2`) using `OAuthConfig` class.
+To get authorization url in the v10 version of SDK, you need to first create the `BoxOAuth` class (previously `OAuth2`) using `OAuthConfig` class.
 Then to get authorization url, call `get_authorize_url(self, *, options: GetAuthorizeUrlOptions = None) -> str` instead of `get_authorization_url(self, redirect_url: Optional[str]) -> Tuple[str, str]`.
 Note that this method